-Homeowners in Red Bank, NJ, had a raccoon gain entry in their attic through the ceiling fan.
-Unfortunately, ceiling fans are common entry points for agile wildlife like squirrels and raccoons.
-Even though attic fans have a mesh cover, the “manufacturer’s standard” is often a flimsy piece of mesh that is no match for these animals.
-Our wildlife team successfully trapped, removed, and safely relocated the trespassing raccoon, and also installed a tough galvanized steel mesh attic fan cover that would permanently block this attic entry point.
+Homeowners in Red Bank, NJ, had a raccoon gain entry into their attic through the ceiling fan.
+Previously, our wildlife team successfully retrieved, removed, and safely relocated the trespassing raccoon, and also installed a tough galvanized steel mesh attic fan cover that would permanently block the entry point.

-The homeowners immediately realized that there was a wildlife infestation in their attic and contacted us.
-Since the raccoon was only there for a couple of days at most, there was not enough time to cause much property damage.
-Notwithstanding that there was negligible visible damage, the homeowners were concerned, and rightfully so, that there could still be unseen urine seepage or other hidden damage to their insulation.
+The homeowners however were concerned, and rightfully so, that there could still be unseen urine seepage or other hidden damage to their insulation.
 They did not want to take any chances.
-Wildlife waste contains disease-transmitting pathogens.
-When dried out or disturbed, waste particles can become airborne and travel on air currents throughout the home.
 For their own peace of mind, the homeowners felt this was an opportune time to improve the quality of their attic insulation.

 The homeowner in Red Bank, NJ, contacted Cowleys because he was concerned about his crawl space access, which was wide open.
 Cowleys has a contractor division that specializes, among other things, in crawl space improvements.
 Vented crawl spaces are often a source of many homeowner issues.